Virtua Fighter

 Name Command Description

-Turn Knuckle (ターン・ナックル) P when the opponent is behind Jacky performs a turn around punch.
+Turn Knuckle (ターン・ナックル) P when the opponent is behind Jacky performs a turn around jab punch.

-Turn Kick (ターン・キック) K when the opponent is behind Jacky performs a back kick which knocks down on hit.
+Turn Kick (ターン・キック) K when the opponent is behind Jacky performs a turn around backheel kick which knocks down on hit.

 Move list (down attacks)